ArlexMR/HySOM/README.md

 ## 🚀 Overview

 **HySOM** is a Python library that simplifies the training and visualization of Self-Organizing Maps (SOMs) for 2D time series.
 It is specifically designed for the study of concentration–discharge (C–Q) hysteresis loops.
-With **HySOM**, you can access the **General T-Q SOM**—a standard framework for classifying sediment transport hysteresis loops (details on its development can be found [here](www.mypaper.com)).
+With **HySOM**, you can access the **General T-Q SOM**—a standard framework for classifying sediment transport hysteresis loops.
 The library also includes several visualization tools to streamline the analysis of sediment transport hysteresis loops.
 Additionally, **HySOM** allows you to train your own SOM for C–Q analysis.

 ---